 Teens who emerge from these programs may no longer have a Klonopin addiction issue, but they may have a raised awareness about substance abuse as a whole.
 That can help these teens to avoid dangerous habits that might strike their peers.
 As a result, these teens may not grow up to be recreational drinkers, habitual marijuana users, or mushroom hunters.
 The lessons they picked up in rehab can resonate, and that can translate into a much healthier life all around.

 It’s not easy to admit to a Klonopin addiction, but those teens who do can get remarkably better.
 Next Generation Village can help.
 The treatment programs at Next Generation Village are specifically designed with teens in mind, and the results can be transformative.
-Counseling, medications, alternative therapy, and recreational therapy can all be part of a teen’s treatment package, and the program can be held on an acute or outpatient basis.
+Counseling, medications, alternative therapy, and recreational therapy can all be part of a teen’s treatment package.

 Just call the number at the top of the page to find out more about how Next Generation Village can help.